saitamasahil/scrappy/README.md

 ![scrappy](https://github.com/user-attachments/assets/78e48f14-45a8-427d-99ba-80f20ba018dd)
 # Scrappy
 > Maintained fork by **saitamasahil** · Original author **gabrielfvale** · Original repo: https://github.com/gabrielfvale/scrappy
-Scrappy is an art scraper for muOS, with the standout feature of incorporating a fully-fledged **Skyscraper** app under the hood.
+Scrappy is an artwork scraper for muOS, with the standout feature of incorporating a fully-fledged **Skyscraper** app under the hood.
 This integration enables near-complete support for artwork XML layouts, allowing Scrappy to scrape, cache assets, and generate artwork using XML mixes with ease.
+This fork of Scrappy is maintained to improve compatibility with muOS, add new features, provide ongoing updates, and ensure long-term support while staying true to the original vision of the project.

 Please read the Wiki for more info on installation and configuration!
 * [Getting started](https://github.com/saitamasahil/scrappy/wiki/Getting-Started)